freenas/freenas-docs/userguide/virtualmachines.rst

    :guilabel:`Upload an install image file`.
 Use the file browser to select the save location for the image file.
 Click :guilabel:`Browse` to search the host system for the image file.
-   Clicking :guilabel:`Upload` uploads the image file to the chosen save location.
+   Click :guilabel:`Upload` to upload the image file to the chosen location.

 #. **Confirm Options**